tdwg/website/conferences/2024/index.md

 ## Calls for organized sessions and individual contributions

-The call for proposals to organize sessions (i.e., symposia, panels, workshops, etc.) will go out early in the new year (2024).
-The call for abstracts (individual contributions) will go out approximately six weeks later.
-Watch for announcements!
+The [call for proposals to organize sessions](https://mailchi.mp/tdwg.org/spnhc-tdwg-2024-okinawa-call-for-organized-sessions) (i.e., symposia, panels, workshops, etc.) has been distributed (11 Jan 2024).
+The submission (hard) deadline is 16 February 2024, at the close of Business in your time zone.
+Please contact the [conference organizers](mailto:okinawa2024@spnhc.org) with any questions.

+The call for abstracts (individual contributions) will go out in early March.
+Watch for the announcement!

 ## [Visit Okinawa Japan](https://visitokinawajapan.com/){:target="_blank"}